Julian Castro: Education

 Castro supports universal pre-kindergarten, and managed to institute a pre-kindergarten program for 4-year-olds, funded by higher local taxes, while serving as mayor of San Antonio.
 He also supports making the first two years of higher education tuition-free.

 Healthcare

 Castro has called for universal health care and indicated he would consider funding such a program by raising taxes on corporations and the wealthy.
 He has supported the Affordable Care Act.
 His campaign's healthcare plan calls for a public option.

 Environment

 Castro supports the Paris climate accord, and has criticized President Trump's withdrawal from the agreement.
 While in office, Castro worked with companies to promote their transition to renewable energy.
 He has voiced support for a Green New Deal.

 In the past, Castro has advocated for an "energy policy that includes fossil fuels" while also "pointing out the benefits of fossil fuel jobs".

+Animal welfare

+As a 2020 presidential candidate, Castro published an animal welfare plan that called for ending euthanasia of healthy dogs and cats in animal shelters, strengthening enforcement of the Endangered Species Act, prohibiting testing cosmetics on animals, and establishing minimum space requirements for animals confined in intensive battery cages and gestation crates.

+In 2019, Castro told Iowa Citizens for Community Improvement that he supports a ban on the construction and expansion of concentrated animal feeding operations, sometimes referred to as factory farms.

 Foreign policy

 Syria

 Castro has endorsed a gradual withdrawal of U.S. troops from Syria while also criticizing Trump's approach to the issue.